LucaT2/Order-Matching-Engine/README.md

 ## Concurrency

 `SPSCQueue<T, Capacity>` is a lock-free single-producer single-consumer ring buffer feeding order commands to the book from a separate thread.
-Assuming exactly one producer and one consumer is what removes the need for any CAS loop or lock, and it matches the intended architecture of one matching thread per symbol.
+Restricting it to one producer and one consumer removes the need for any CAS loop or lock, and matches the intended architecture of one matching thread per symbol.

-- Fixed power-of-two capacity enforced by `static_assert`, so wrapping is a bitmask rather than a modulo.
+- Fixed power-of-two capacity, so wrapping is a bitmask.
 Storage is a `std::array` allocated once, so there is no heap traffic on the hot path.
-- Read and write indices sit on separate 64-byte cache lines.
-Without that, the producer's write to its index invalidates the consumer's cached copy of the line holding its own index on every operation, despite the two touching unrelated variables.
+- Read and write indices sit on separate 64-byte cache lines to avoid false sharing.
-- Each thread keeps a private, stale copy of the other's index and only re-reads the real atomic when that copy suggests full or empty.
-In steady state this turns a cross-core round trip per operation into roughly one per `Capacity` operations.
-The idea comes from the LMAX Disruptor.
+- Each thread keeps a stale copy of the other's index and only re-reads the real atomic when that copy suggests full or empty, which is roughly once per `Capacity` operations instead of every one.
 - Memory ordering is explicit: `relaxed` reading your own index, `acquire` reading the other thread's, `release` publishing your own.
-The release/acquire pair guarantees the ordinary non-atomic slot write is visible before the index update advertising it.

-One slot is left unused so `head == tail` unambiguously means empty, making usable capacity `Capacity - 1`.

-`Order` carries a `CommandType` discriminant (`Submit` or `Cancel`) so one payload type covers both operations and the queue element stays one cache line.
+`Order` carries a `CommandType` discriminant so one payload type covers both submit and cancel.
 The consumer thread is the only thread that touches `OrderBook`, so the book needs no locks and required no changes.

 ## Tests